akanuasiegbu/stripfusion/README.md

 Froze 522/4876 items from point_to_kaist_model*

 ## 4. Inference
+Some of our Trained Models can be found on [Onedrive Link](https://1drv.ms/f/c/751cc5438003f879/IgA9c7KUJAjdQaOM5PxbZgYuARSrzgYr3oFM-V7cFY30gVs?e=E1XX1N).
 Use the testing to obtain the json file.

   For postprocessing these parameters might are useful  a)`--use_rgb_inference`, b) `--use_thermal_inference`, c) `--pp_fusion_nms`, and d `--conf-thres`.